Effective teachers and quality teaching make the greatest difference to student learning outcomes, particularly for disadvantaged students.*

-The Exceptional Teachers for Disadvantaged Schools (ETDS) project tackles this issue head on by creating a pathway for the highest achieving pre-service teachers to be fully prepared for their roles within low SES schools.
+SVA’s support to the NETDS system change project aims to tackle this issue by creating pathways for graduate teachers to be fully prepared for their roles within low SES schools.

-In 2013 SVA helped secure $2 million in funding from the Origin Foundation, to allow the program to be rolled out across Australia, creating the National Teachers for Disadvantaged Schools program.
-With an additional six universities to deliver the program, more than 200 teachers per annum will be specifically prepared to teach in low SES schools.
+In 2013, SVA helped secure $2 million in funding from the Origin Foundation, to allow the program to be rolled out across Australia, working with more universities and graduating specifically prepared for teaching in low SES schools.